Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Energy and Resources Fund fell 30.57% in the third quarter and underperformed the S&P North American Natural Resources Sector Index by 11.02%, partly due to stock selection.
-Small cap energy companies suffered disproportionally compared to large-cap energy companies, such as integrated oils and refiners, and the Fund’s bias towards the former also weighed on relative performance.
+Baron Energy and Resources Fund rose 9.89% in the third quarter and outperformed the S&P North American Natural Resources Sector Index by 566 basis points, due to a combination of stock selection and relative sector/sub-industry weights.
+Smaller cap energy stocks outperformed for a second consecutive quarter, and the Fund’s bias towards these companies also aided relative performance.